Robert Odell has gained invaluable life experiences by traveling and coming into contact with various cultures.

 Should You Say Happy Memorial Day?

-Memorial Day Isn't Veterans Day
+Memorial Day Is Not Veterans Day

-A Day of Remembrance
+Memorial Day Is a Day of Remembrance

 Memorial Day is a day of remembrance.
 It is a day to pause, pray, and give gratitude.
-It is time to remember the 1.3 million brave men and women who have died to protect the very freedoms that we are privileged to enjoy every day in America.
-It is no sin to have fun and entertainment on Memorial Day.
-But we should not neglect to pause and to remember.
+It is a time to remember the 1.3 million brave men and women who have died to protect the freedoms every American enjoys.
+The day has also morphed into a time to pay homage to loved ones and first responders and honor the recipients of the Medal of Honor.

 What Do You Think?